Automorphisms of profinite mapping class groups: The -condition and the -condition on automorphisms

-\begin{proof}One implication is obvious.
-For the other, let us observe that, for $\s=\{\g_0,\ldots,\g_k\}\in\kC(S)$, we have $I_\s(H)=\prod_{i=0}^k I_{\g_i}(H)$.
-Moreover, by Corollary~4.11 in \cite{BFL}, a set of nonperipheral profinite simple closed curves $\{\g_0,\ldots,\g_k\}$ forms a $k$-simplex of $\kC(S)$ if and only if the associated profinite Dehn twists or, equivalently, some nontrivial powers of them commute.
-The conclusion is then clear. \end{proof}
+\begin{proof}(i): One implication is obvious.
+For the other, let us observe that, for $\s=\{\g_0,\ldots,\g_k\}\in\kC(S)$, we have $\hI_\s(H)=\prod_{i=0}^k \hI_{\g_i}(H)$.
+Moreover, by \cite[Corollary~4.12]{BF}, a set of nonperipheral profinite simple closed curves $\{\g_0,\ldots,\g_k\}$ forms a $k$-simplex of $\kC(S)$ if and only if the associated profinite Dehn twists or, equivalently, some nontrivial powers of them commute.
+The conclusion is then clear.

+(ii): Item (i) of Remarks~\ref{algreal} implies that, for every open subgroup $H$ of $\kG(S)$, there is a natural continuous homomorphism $\Aut^\I(H)\to\Aut(\kC(S))$.
+The conclusion then follows from \cite[Theorem~5.5]{BF} (this is also where the hypothesis $S\neq S_{1,2}$ is actually needed).

+(iii): Let us observe that an $\I$-automorphism of $\hG(S_{1,2})$ preserves the subgroup $\hPG(S_{1,2})$, since the latter is (topologically) generated by Dehn twists.
+Both statements then follow from \cite[Lemma~2.19]{BF2}.

+(iv): For $n(S)$ or $k(S)\geq 2$ (otherwise the claim is trivial), let $b_\g\in\kG(S)$ be the profinite braid twist associated to a simple closed curve $\g$ on $S$ bounding either a $2$-punctured disc or a disc containing two boundary components.